 Day 1 in Fes

-Upon arriving in Fes, it’s best that you head straight for the ancient Fes el Bali Medina and the many iconic city attractions found therein.
+Upon arriving in Fes, you should head straight for the ancient medina of Fes el Bali, home to many of the city’s iconic attractions.

 Bab Bou Jeloud

-Before you actually begin exploring the old city of Fes, make sure to stop at the beautiful Bab Bou Jeloud gate.
-Translating as the Blue Gate, this was one of the main entrances into the medina of Fes el Bali.
-The gate is quite a pretty sight thanks to its Moorish design, although you should know that it only dates from 1913.
-You can still see the original gate off to the left, but this more interesting one was built by the French to give the main western entrance a grander gateway.
+Before you begin exploring the old city of Fes, stop at Bab Bou Jeloud, or “the Blue Gate” – one of the main historic entrances to Fes el Bali.
+The gate has a beautiful Moorish design, though the current version only dates back to 1913.
+You can still see the original gate off to the left, but the new one is more visually interesting; the French built it specifically to give the main western entrance a grander gateway.